heroiclabs/nakama-cocos2d-x/README.md

 Nakama Cocos2d-x
 =============

-> Cocos2d-x 3.17 client for Nakama server 1.4.
+> Cocos2d-x 3.17 client for Nakama server 2.x.

 Nakama is an open-source distributed server for social and realtime games.
 For more information have a look at the [server documentation](https://heroiclabs.com/docs/).

 If you encounter any issues with the server you can generate diagnostics for us with `nakama doctor`.
 Send these to support@heroiclabs.com or [open an issue](https://github.com/heroiclabs/nakama/issues).

-If you experience any issues with the client, it can be useful to enable trace (`NLogger::getInstance().SetLevel(NLogLevel::Trace);`) to produce logs and [open an issue](https://github.com/heroiclabs/nakama-cocos2d-x/issues).
+If you experience any issues with the client, it can be useful to enable debug logs (see [Logging](#Logging) section) and [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).

 ### Getting Started